-See About drilling down in context on page 18.

-See About the Main area on page 17.

-See About the Association area on page 17.
+For more information about the Activity tab, see About drilling down in context, About the Main area, and About the Association area.

 Navigating in the Activity tab

 The name of the entity you selected is displayed in the Tab heading, which serves as a point of orientation.
 The highest level entity that you can view information for in the Activity tab is the Tier.